Skip to main content

 When designing a school dining hall, one of the first things to consider is how easily students can move around the space.
 For those using mobility aids like wheelchairs or crutches, even a small obstacle can cause frustration or prevent them from navigating the dining hall altogether.
 Limited accessibility in a busy area like this can lead to students feeling isolated or excluded, especially if they have to rely on others to help them move between tables or access serving areas.

 A well-thought-out layout with wide, clear pathways can make all the difference.
-By ensuring there is enough room for students to manoeuvre comfortably, your school can create a more inclusive environment where everyone can get around easily and independently.
-This means arranging furniture in a way that maximises the space between tables, so students with mobility aids are not forced to take difficult or longer routes just to join their friends.
+Arranging furniture so there is enough room for students to move comfortably between tables means those with mobility aids are not forced to take difficult or longer routes just to join their friends.
+A good rule of thumb is to make sure two students can pass each other comfortably in every aisle, including one using a wheelchair.

 Accessible Serving Stations

-The serving area is a central part of the dining experience, but for students with disabilities, something as simple as getting their lunch can quickly become a struggle if the space does not accommodate their needs.
-Food counters that are too high create a significant barrier for wheelchair users, making it difficult to serve themselves.
-By lowering counter heights, your school ensures that every student can access food and drink options on their own.
+The serving area is a central part of the dining experience, but for students with disabilities, something as simple as getting their lunch can become difficult if the space does not accommodate their needs.
+Food counters that are too high create a barrier for wheelchair users, making it hard to serve themselves.
+Lowering counter heights means every student can access food and drink options on their own.

-For students who may not be able to carry a tray through the entire serving area, well-positioned tray slides make it easier for them to move their tray along without feeling reliant on others for help.
-This small adjustment can make a big difference in promoting a sense of independence.
-Likewise, having clear signage and visual cues, such as bold text or colour-coded labels for food options, are also particularly helpful for students with cognitive and visual impairments.
-By paying attention to these often-overlooked details, your school can create a dining environment where every student feels empowered to navigate the space comfortably and confidently.
+For students who may not be able to carry a tray through the entire serving area, well-positioned tray slides make it easier for them to move their tray along without feeling reliant on others.
+Tray slides need to be high enough for a wheelchair user’s knees to pass underneath without catching.
+Clear signage and visual cues, such as bold text or colour-coded labels for food options, are also particularly helpful for students with cognitive and visual impairments and can help them navigate the lunch service independently.

 Flexible Dining Schedules

-Staggering meal time does not just help individual students—it benefits the entire school community.
-When crowding is reduced, both staff and students can move through the dining hall more easily, leading to shorter wait times.
-If your school has a large number of students, this approach can make a big difference in managing lunchtime flow, creating a more relaxed and comfortable dining experience for everyone.
+Staggering mealtimes does not just help individual students.
+It benefits the wider school community too.
+When crowding is reduced, both staff and students can move through the dining hall more easily, leading to shorter wait times and a more relaxed atmosphere overall.

 Wheelchair-Accessible Dining Furniture

-The dining hall is a social space where friendships grow and memories are made, and students with mobility challenges should never feel excluded or set apart at a specially designated table.
-That is why it is so important to have wheelchair-accessible furniture available across the entire dining space.
-Every table should be adaptable, so students in wheelchairs have the freedom to sit wherever they choose, just like their peers.
+The dining hall is a social space, and students with mobility challenges should never feel set apart at a specially designated table away from their friends.
+Being directed to a specific accessible table sends a message, even if it is not intended.
+That is why it is important to have wheelchair-accessible furniture available across the entire dining space, so students in wheelchairs have the freedom to sit wherever they choose, just like their peers.

 Whether you would like to upgrade your current dining furniture or are looking for something new, we have delivered a number of multipurpose and dining hall projects that meet the needs of education environments.
 Here is what our customers had to say about our work.